santoshgokak/Notes/MIgrating to Cloud-Native Application Architectures.md

   Teams developing cloud-native application architectures are typically responsible for their deployment and ongoing operations.
 Successful adopters of cloud-native applications have empowered teams with self-service platforms.
+  Contract compliance can be verified on both sides of a service-to-service interaction via consumer-driven contracts.

 * API-Based Collaboration
+  The sole mode of interaction between services in a cloud-native application architecture is via published and versioned APIs.

 * Antifragility
+  The quality of a system that gets stronger when subjected to stressors.
+  Can we build architectures that way?
+Adopters of cloud-native architectures have sought to build them.
+One example is the Netflix Simian Army project, with the famous submodule “Chaos Monkey,” which injects random failures into production components with the goal of identifying and eliminating weaknesses in the architecture.

+## Changes Needed